AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 Now that you have subscribed to an AMI, you are ready to install the Controller instance.

 Each Aviatrix AMI in AWS marketplace has a companion CloudFormation template.
 The template is used to launch the Controller instance.
-Clicking the subscribed AMI link below takes to the CloudFormation page with the pre-loaded template.
+Clicking the subscribed AMI link below takes you to the CloudFormation page with the pre-loaded template.

  - `Secure Networking Platform PAYG - Metered <https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=AviatrixController&templateURL=https://s3-us-west-2.amazonaws.com/aviatrix-cloudformation-templates/aws-cloudformation-aviatrix-metering-controller.json>`_